Governor: 'This is huge for small town Missouri'

-Governor Mike Parson made a stop in Madison County on Wednesday to tour the site of Missouri Cobalt.
+Governor Mike Parson made a stop in Madison County Aug.
+22 to tour the site of Missouri Cobalt.

 The Missouri Cobalt mine holds an estimated 35 million pounds of recoverable cobalt and is likely the largest reserve in North America.
 The site also contains 51 million pounds of nickel and 65 million pounds of copper.